nmoreaud/qmake-unity/README.md

 | MinGW    | MOC_LVL_2    | 31s (54% faster) |

-## What else can I do to speedup my build
+## What else can I do to speed up my build

 **Pure C++ techniques :**
 - Use precompiled headers (PCH) : useful for big executables/libraries